Social media language learning: Informal use

-Language Learning Apps
+Language learning apps

 There are a myriad of language learning websites and apps that rely on social interaction between learners or have a social component.
 These resources have varying levels of social media elements.
 One example of an app with a low social element is the popular language learning app Duolingo, which allows users to share their progress and scores with other language learners within a largely independent learning platform.

 There are also apps that have a social media foundation.
 The app Tandem is an example of an app with a more demanding social aspect as an app that is designed specifically for language exchange with other learners.
 Tandem and other similar apps allow users to work on their skills in the target language with other language learners and teachers through consistent communication via written messaging and audio phone calls.
 In this way, these social language learning apps can facilitate language learning through real conversations with other community members.